 Any adoptable animal that isn't a cat, dog or horse.

 Pets posted online as residing in Foster Care are not housed at the shelter—but are in private homes.
 To inquire about, or make an appointment to meet pets in foster care, email email@example.com and include the animals name and ID number in your inquiry.

 Diamonds in the Ruff

 These dogs are in quieter kennels in our behavior modification program because they don’t do well in the busy general adoption kennel environment.
-Diamond Dogs just need a little polish to shine!To inquire or make an appointment to meet these dogs email email@example.com and include the animals name and ID number in your inquiry.
+Diamond Dogs just need a little polish to shine!To inquire or make an appointment to meet these dogs, please start by filling out the Diamond Dog online survey.
+A representative will get back with you once the application is filled out.
+Please include the animals name and ID number in your inquiry.

 Contact our horse program at 402-444-7800, ext.
 2286, or send an email for more information or to set up an appointment.